Windows Store app Development Snack: InvalidOperationException for Share & Settings

 args.Request.ApplicationCommands.Clear();

-// if the view model implements the interface then I can call the method to set the commands it needs.
+// If the view model implements the interface, I can call the method to set its commands.

 if (settings != null)